LibCrowds/docs/docs/setup/configuring-pybossa.md

 ## Required settings

-The following settings are all required for the application to run correctly.
+The settings are all required for the application to run correctly and should be added to PYBOSSA's `settings_local.py` file.

-They should be added to PYBOSSA's `settings_local.py` file:
+Most of these settings can be copied directly but be sure to read them all and amend according to your environment where necessary.

 ```python
 # Allow requests from LibCrowds